digitsensitive/phaser.typescript.tutorial/resources/README.md

+# Resources

-<h2>Here you find the resources of all the examples in the tutorial.</h2>
+Here you can find the resources (images, sounds etc.) of the examples.

+- Basic setup
+- Github